Gifts In Wills and Legacies

 You can easily amend a will by adding a codicil, which is a supplementary document.
 You should ask your solicitor to arrange this.

 Would leaving a gift affect my tax status?

 If your estate is liable to Inheritance Tax, you could reduce the amount due by choosing to give money to charity.
 Charity legacies are exempt from tax, and the gift will be deducted from your estate (your money, possessions and property) before Inheritance Tax is worked out.

 Would you agree to look after & rehome my cat/s if I pre-decease them?

-Yes, we would try to admit your pet/s as soon as practicable and do our best to rehome.
-Should your cat be too elderly or ill to rehome we would endeavor to find a foster home.
-Please telephone us to discuss in more detail
+Yes, we would try to admit your pet(s) as soon as practicable and would do our best to rehome them.
+Should your cat be too elderly or ill to rehome, we would endeavour to find a foster home.
+Please telephone us to discuss this in more detail.

 How would you know I had died and my cat/s needed to be cared for?

-Disclaimer: These FAQs do not constitute legal advice and is provided for information only.
-Potential legators should always seek their own professional legal advice.
+Disclaimer: These FAQs do not constitute legal advice and are provided for information only.
+If you are considering.leaving a legacy, you should always seek professional legal advice.